-MA Program Overview
+MA in History Program Overview

-Our degree program is all-encompassing, but is also grounded in the Bay Area.
-We encourage our MA students to explore internships, applied history projects, and community engagement opportunities across the region, while also supporting their research in archives and libraries across the nation and here at home in the Bay Area.
-Our Department also offers a number of "in-house" professional development opportunities, including the organization of and participation in the annual Wanda Washington Student Conference, as well as editing and publishing our award-winning scholarly journal, East Bay Historia.
-Our department also offers editorial opportunities with the well-regarded publication of the California Historical Society,
+Our degree program is all-encompassing but is also grounded in the Bay Area.
+We encourage our MA students to explore internships in archives, libraries and museum collections across the region.
+Our department also offers several "in-house" professional development opportunities, including the organization of and participation in the annual Wanda Washington Student Conference, as well as editing and publishing our award-winning scholarly journal, East Bay Historia.
+Our department also offers editorial opportunities with the well-regarded publication of the California Historical Society, , as well as hands-on experience with exhibit curation and program development via the C.E.
+Smith Museum of Anthropology.

-Graduate opportunities and financial resources are available through the Office of Graduate Studies
+Graduate opportunities and financial resources are available through the Office of Graduate Studies.

 How to Apply

+We accept applications for Fall semester admissions (see below for specific dates).
 To ensure timely financial aid and advising consultation, we request that you submit your applications by the following deadlines:

-1. CAL STATE APPLY
+- CAL STATE APPLY

 Please complete a university application through , the 麻豆传媒社区入口 online application portal.
 Before initiating this university application, we ask that you review information about our MA program concentrations below.
 If necessary, you will be able to change your concentration in consultation with our faculty advisors, after you begin the MA program.
 We recommend that you save the Cal State Apply submission confirmation page for your records.